 Actress Aïssa Maïga was the first black woman to be nominated for a Cesar, the French equivalent of an Oscar, for the film Bamako in 2006.
-Black Is Not a Profession is the title of a new book by the French Senegalese actress, who has fought an uphill battle for the last 20 years to show the depth and breadth of womanhood in her poignant portrayals of the Franco-African experience in the European film industry.
+My Profession Is Not Black is the title of a new book by the French Senegalese actress, who has fought an uphill battle for the last 20 years to show the depth and breadth of womanhood in her poignant portrayals of the Franco-African experience in the European film industry.

 On Thursday at the Cannes Film Festival, Maïga and the 16 actresses of African descent whose stories are shared in the book, which was edited by Seuil, will hold a history-making forum on the challenges they face as artists in their fight to create an inclusive future for French film.

 In a press release for the book, Maïga, who is also a global brand ambassador for Estée Lauder Double Wear Foundation, says: “More than 300 French films are produced every year.
 Black actresses are rarely, if ever, shown.”